sepehrjavid/static-website-provisioner/gcp/README.md

 2. Create a `main.tf` file in the directory and copy the content from the `example/main.tf` file of this module.

 3. Customize the configuration in `main.tf` to fit your requirements, such as website repository details and parameters.
+Additionally, fill in the project id and the region you want to use to deploy your resources.

 4. Initialize Terraform in your project directory:
    ```bash